-Member States are required4 to:

-- Set the security level (1, 2 or 3)5 applying to ships or port facilities, taking account of general and specific threat information; - Provide updated security level information that matches current security threats.

-4 Reg.
-725/2004/ Annex I Reg.3 and 7.
-And Annex III Part B/4.8

-In relation to the security levels of port facilities, it is important to recall that:

-• Prior to entering and during a call at a port facility, ships must comply with the requirements for the security level set by the port Member State, if the security level is higher than that of the ship.
-In this case the port Member State must ensure that security level information is conveyed to ships operating in - or having communicated their intention to enter - its territorial sea.
+- Member States set the security level (1, 2 or 3)12 applying to ships or port facilities, taking into account general and specific threat information; - Member States provide updated port facility security level information to ships operating in or having communicated their intention to enter its territorial sea13. - Prior to entering and during a call at a port facility, ships must comply with the requirements for the security level set by the port Member State, if the security level is higher than that of the ship14.

-It is recommended6 that:
+It is recommended15 that:

-- Information on the change of security levels is sent to the ship via the CSO7; - MS should encourage Companies to use a cascade system whereby information that fails to directly reach the CSO is disseminated to all ships of the company; - When multiple Member States are involved e.g. in case of fixed routes between Member States, or in case of ships flagged in the EU operating in different parts of the world there is good coordination between the Member States in setting the applicable security level, notably including exchange of information about changes in security levels they have set; - Member States apply, at each security level, similar standards of security.
-This requires a degree of agreement and co-ordination between said States.
+- Information on the change of security levels is sent to the ship via the CSO; - Member States are encouraged to use a layered system to disseminate information to the companies using different methods depending on the criticality and sensitivity of the topic.
+For example, non sensitive urgent issues might be advanced on a public posting, subsequently emailed to the CSO and finally through a circular to all ships. - When multiple Member States are involved e.g. in case of fixed routes between Member States, or in case of ships flagged in the EU operating in different parts of the world there is good coordination between the Member States in setting the applicable